O-X-L/docs/en/automation/ansible_webui.rst

 Documentation: `ansibleforms.com <https://ansibleforms.com/introduction/>`_

-.. include:: ../_include/user_rath.rst

 ----

 Ansible Semaphore
 *****************

-Another choice is `Ansible Semaphore <https://github.com/semaphoreui/semaphore>`_.
+`Semaphore <https://github.com/semaphoreui/semaphore>`_ is another choice.

-We see some issues with the way the project is maintained (*sooo many open issues, important issues not being addressed in months*) and the direction in which it is going (*cloud-based product with many features - no focus on Ansible*).
+We have seen some issues with the way the project is maintained (*many open issues, important issues not being addressed in months*) and the direction in which it is going (*cloud-based product with many features - no focus on Ansible*).

 Thus **we can not recommend it**.

 But basically it has a pretty UI and could work for your use-cases.

 Documentation: `docs.semaphoreui.com <https://docs.semaphoreui.com/>`_

+.. include:: ../_include/user_rath.rst